Norwegian Sky: Accidents and incidents

 In May 2001, the autopilot on Norwegian Sky failed and caused it to make a jarring turn and then list, sending plates and glasses crashing and injuring more than 78 people.
 The malfunction, near the mouth of the Strait of Juan de Fuca, appeared to be the result of a computer error.
 Two serious injuries were the result of a video game machine falling on one passenger and another passenger suffering a broken pelvis when he was washed out of a pool due to the severe list.

 After the 100 ft fish tender Arctic Sun struck a rock and sank in Clarence Strait in the Alexander Archipelago in Southeast Alaska on July 26, 2002, and the three people on board abandoned ship in a 16 ft skiff, Norwegian Sky rescued them from the skiff and transported them to Ketchikan, Alaska.

-On Saturday, April 18, 2009, at 3:30 AM, a 39-year-old man went overboard in the Bahamas.
-A search party consisting of three cruise ships and two U.S. Coast Guard helicopters searched for the man for twelve hours before calling off the search.
-It is unclear whether the man committed suicide.

-On December 4, 2015, the ship had to be evacuated while docked in Miami, Florida after a passenger boarded the ship without properly scanning his boarding pass.
-The man cleared the pier-side security checkpoint, and then bolted past the security checkpoint on the ship.
-Officers from Miami-Dade police and Customs and Border Protection performed a sweep of the ship and it was cleared to sail several hours later.